Close×

 Gratuities for guides and, where applicable, drivers are not included in the package price.
 Although the amount of the tip is left to the traveler's discretion, it is customary to leave one.
 Generally, $5 to $10 per person per day is paid to the Vélo Québec Voyages guide, who performs all the functions inherent in the tour: transporting luggage from one hotel to another, supervision (mechanical and medical), itinerary, accommodation, meal planning, and so on.

-For trips where you are also accompanied by a local guide and a driver for bus transfers within the route, it is suggested to divide the tip between the different participants.
+For trips also accompanied by a local guide and a driver for coach transfers within the itinerary, it is suggested that the tip be divided between the various participants.

 Vélo Québec Voyages has put together a number of travel-related resources in line with the current situation.